Representation For Buyer And Seller In The Purchase And Sale Of Houses, Coops And Condos In New York

-The day before a closing, there should be a second inspection to insure that the condition of the house or apartment has not changed from the date of the contract.
+The day before a closing, there should be a second inspection to ensure that the condition of the house or apartment has not changed from the date of the contract.
 If there is a post-contract defect, it must be addressed at the closing, otherwise the buyer will probably be deemed to have waived the defect.

 TYPICAL CONTRACT CLAUSES

 MORTGAGE OR COOP LOAN CONTINGENCY CLAUSE, states that the contract deposit will be refunded to the buyer if the buyer does not obtain mortgage or coop loan financing.
 This type of clause is not in every contract, and even if included in a contract, the clause is limited.
-There are usually notice requirements, and an obligation to apply for financing timely and a breach of a notice requirement or failure to timely apply could risk the loss of the protection of this clause.
+There are usually notice requirements and an obligation to apply for financing on time, and a breach of a notice requirement or failure to timely apply could risk the loss of the protection of this clause.

-FINANCING/MORTGAGES or CO-OP LOANS
+FINANCING/MORTGAGES OR COOP LOANS

 There are many different types of mortgages or loans available to finance the purchase of realty, homes, condos or coops.
 However, when purchasing a coop, it must be remembered that even if the bank approves a buyer for a coop loan, the coop board must also approve both the buyer and the type of financing obtained.
-Coop boards usually have maximum financing limits; typically a buyer is allowed to finance no more that 75%-80% of the purchase price, however there are some boards, which have more strict requirements.
+Coop boards usually have maximum financing limits; typically a buyer is allowed to finance no more than 75-80 percent of the purchase price, however there are some boards, which have more strict requirements.
 Real estate, homes and condos do not usually have such restrictions on financing.